-We have seen several high level visits from India to China, thus are we moving towards a resetting of ties after what happened in Doklam?
-It is believed that after Doklam, there has been a lot of rethinking both in India and China.
-Since February 2018, one has seen that there has been several new initiatives, and several new actions.
+We have seen several high-level visits from India to China, thus are we moving towards a resetting of ties after what happened in Doklam?
+It is believed that after the Doklam, there has been a lot of rethinking both in India and China.
+Since February 2018, one has seen that there have been several new initiatives and several new actions.
 India’s Foreign Secretary also went to China on 22nd of February, 2018 and he had meetings not only with his counterpart but also with Foreign Minister Wang Yi and State Counsellor, Yang Jiechi.
-Post this, India’s national security advisor, Mr. Ajit Doval had also gone there, thus there have been several initiatives.
-Also, Foreign Minister Wang Yi’s recent statement that the Indian elephant and the Chinese dragon can dance together and that there is lot of synergy and that they can work together, indicates on both sides a desire to look at things afresh and now this is really a bold initiative on part of leaders of both the countries- to come together on the 27th and 28th of April to discuss issues.
-In the press statement they have issued, they have mentioned regarding an, “overarching, long-term perspective for the future of India-China relations”.
+Post this, India’s national security advisor, Mr Ajit Doval had also gone there, thus there have been several initiatives.
+Also, Foreign Minister Wang Yi’s recent statement that the Indian elephant and the Chinese dragon can dance together and that there is a lot of synergies and that they can work together indicates on both sides a desire to look at things afresh and now this is really a bold initiative on part of leaders of both the countries- to come together on the 27th and 28th of April to discuss issues.
+In the press statement they have issued, they have mentioned regarding an “overarching, long-term perspective for the future of India-China relations”.
 This indicates that the two sides will not go too much into the nitty-gritty and will look at the broader region of the Indo-Pacific.
-This is because, again and again a question arises whether the Indo-Pacific region will be unipolar or bipolar or multipolar in nature.
+This is because, again and again, a question arises whether the Indo-Pacific region will be unipolar or bipolar or multipolar in nature.
 What India’s role is in the region?
 And once there is some kind of agreement on that, it is only then that the future will be decided, whether it will be cooperation, competition or confrontation or a mix of all the three.

 If we begin to understand as to what has led to the change in attitude on both sides- we realize that if we review the events from Doklam of last year to where we are now, we begin to realize that a certain sense of anxiety and concern is creeping in both countries- that the entire global grid, is going through various kinds of turbulence, starting with the United States of America and the fact that Donald Trump has acted in a manner which was against the “standard script” of how great powers would normally conduct themselves.
 We also have the US- Russia dimension, meaning the kind of tension that has prevailed between Moscow and Washington on a number of issues and this has been compounded to a certain degree by the events in West Asia; particularly in Syria which has often been glossed over.
 Security analysts feel that the recent events in Syria and the alleged use of chemical weapons represent a very serious kind of transgression.
 Whether or not it actually happened and who used it is a matter of detail, but it is important to point out as to what is happening around us at the global level.